Cornwall’s Waterfront Trail offers exceptional cycling experienceSeptember 8, 2020

 Please note: the bike rental program will wrap up for the 2020 season on Saturday, October 3rd.

-For travelers in need of a tune-up or last-minute accessories before heading out, there are two bicycle shops in Downtown Cornwall that are available to service all needs – Bicycle World at 150 Pitt Street and Total Cyclery & Sports at 241 Pitt Street.
+For travelers in need of a tune-up or last-minute accessories before heading out, there are two bicycle shops in Downtown Cornwall that are available to service all needs – Bicycle World at 24 Ninth Street East and Total Cyclery & Sports at 241 Pitt Street.

 For additional information, including cycling maps, directions and additional information on cycling in Cornwall, visit the Cornwall Tourism cycling page.